 Underutilized public assets like parking lots or former government buildings in every community could be used for housing or redevelopment.
 Mariia Zimmerman from MZ Strategies shares what the best communities are doing to maximize the public benefit from these public lands.

 Enjoying The Movement Podcast?
-Check out this blog to see what past Movement Podcast guests are up to now!
+Check out this blog post to see what past Movement Podcast guests are up to now!

 Cohen: Josh Cohen